Deusto: Education

 Main building of the University of Deusto.

-The district of Deusto is popularly known as the university district of Bilbao.
-Located in Deusto is the main campus of the University of Deusto, a private university owned by the Society of Jesus, a religious order of the Catholic church.
-The university was founded in 1886 after the Jesuits moved their School of Higher Studies from Laguardia to its current location in Deusto.
-Since its foundation the university has played a prominent role in the industrial development of Bilbao and its metropolitan area.
-The main campus building was designed by Spanish architect Francisco de Cubas and it was the largest building of the city when it first opened.
+The district of Deusto is popularly known as Bilbao's university district.
+It contains the main campus of the University of Deusto, a private university owned by the Society of Jesus, a religious order of the Catholic Church.
+The university was founded in 1886, after the Jesuits moved their School of Higher Studies from Laguardia to its present site in Deusto.
+Since its establishment, the university has played a role in the industrial development of Bilbao and its metropolitan area.
+Its main campus building was designed by the Spanish architect Francisco de Cubas and was the largest building in the city when it opened.

-Also in Deusto it is located the Faculty of Economics and Business of the University of the Basque Country, located next to the Sarriko park in the Ibarrekolanda quarter.
-The faculty was founded in 1955 as the Faculty of Economic Sciences and it adopted its current name in 2015.
-The European campus of the DigiPen Institute of Technology is located in the Zorrotzaurre island.
+Also in Deusto is the Faculty of Economics and Business of the University of the Basque Country, located next to Sarriko park in the Ibarrekolanda quarter.
+The faculty was founded in 1955 as the Faculty of Economic Sciences and adopted its current name in 2015.
+The European campus of the DigiPen Institute of Technology is located on Zorrotzaurre island.

-In Deusto is also located the Juan Crisóstomo de Arriaga music conservatory, the main music academy of the city.
-The district also houses the municipal Official School of Languages and the British Council.
-Private religious schools such as the Salesians and La Salle are also located in the district.
+Deusto also contains the Juan Crisóstomo de Arriaga music conservatory, the city's main music academy.
+The district is home to the municipal Official School of Languages and the British Council.
+Private religious schools, including those run by the Salesians and the La Salle, are also located in the district.